Investigative journalism in the public interest

 IJ4EU’s mission is to strengthen the watchdog role of investigative journalism in Europe.
 Its focus on supporting cross-border projects acknowledges the increasingly transnational nature of public-interest stories.

-Its purpose is to foster and strengthen collaboration among EU-based journalists and newsrooms through providing them with grant funding, coaching, training, expert support and networking opportunities.
-It also seeks to raise the value of and incentivise quality investigative journalism through launching a new award.
+Its purpose is to foster and strengthen collaboration among European journalists and newsrooms by providing them with grant funding, coaching, training, expert support and networking opportunities.

 Independence is a central pillar of the IJ4EU funding model.
 Donors to the IJ4EU fund are not permitted to influence the selection of projects and the IJ4EU project partners are committed to protecting the editorial independence of grantees.